OpenNebula/vOneCloud-docs/docs/source/security_and_resource_consumption_control/users_groups.rst

 A **group** of users makes it possible to isolate users and resources.
 A user can see and use the shared resources from other users.
 The **group** is an authorization boundary for the users, but you can also partition your cloud infrastructure and define what resources are available to each group using Virtual Data Centers (VDC).

 A VDC defines an assignment of one or several groups to a pool of physical resources.
-This pool of physical resources consists of resources from one or several clusters, which are logical agroupations of hosts and virtual networks.
+This pool of physical resources consists of resources from one or several clusters, which are logical groups of hosts and virtual networks.
 VDCs are a great way to partition your cloud into smaller clouds, and asign them to groups with their administrators and users, completely isolated from other groups.

 .. image:: /images/sunstone_group_list.png
     :align: center

-Read more about :doc:`groups <administration/users_and_groups/manage_groups.html>` and :doc:`VDCs <administration/users_and_groups/manage_groups.html#managing-vdc-and-resource-providers>`.
+Read more about :doc:`groups <operation/users_groups_management/manage_groups.html>` and :doc:`VDCs <operation/users_groups_management/manage_vdcs.html>`.

 Access Control Lists
 --------------------